-Homelessness prevention programs are funded using local funds, ESG-CV, TANF, and ERA funds, and are intended to ensure:
+Homelessness prevention programs are funded using local funds and TANF and are intended to ensure:

-Families and individuals avoid literal homelessness and stabilize in their housing;

-- Children stabilize in their school; and - K Families and individuals increase their knowledge of community resources.
+- K Families and individuals avoid literal homelessness and stabilize in their housing. - Children stabilize in their school; and - K Families and individuals increase their knowledge of community resources.